Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/group-identify-api.md

 - Updates affect only future events, and don't update historical events.
 - You can track up to 5 unique group types and 10 total groups per event.
+- The maximum number of group identifies per request is 1024
+- The maximum number of group properties per request is 1024
+- The maximum byte size/per request is 1 mb

 ## Example request